f18m/large-pcap-analyzer/README.md

 	 -a,--append              open output file in APPEND mode instead of TRUNCATE -w <outfile.pcap>, --write <outfile.pcap>
-	                          where to save the PCAP containing the results of filtering/processing Filtering options (to select packets to save in outfile.pcap):
+	                          where to save the PCAP containing the results of filtering/processing Filtering options (i.e., options to select the packets to save in outfile.pcap):
 	 -Y <tcpdump_filter>, --display-filter <tcpdump_filter>
 	                          the PCAP filter to apply on packets (will be applied on outer IP frames for GTPu pkts) -G <gtpu_tcpdump_filter>, --inner-filter <gtpu_tcpdump_filter>